Share this post!

 Though we know the many benefits greens, such as kale, have to offer, we struggle to incorporate them into our diets.
 Salads may be the Amazon Prime of leafy green consumption, but they are not the only option for delivering these nutrient powerhouses.
 Soups, smoothies, juices, fermented favorites like sauerkraut and kimchi, garnishes, wraps, chips and dips are excellent ways to eat your greens!
 You can easily slip them into your favorite recipes, adding ample nutrition without altering much texture or taste.
 Spinach is virtually undetectable in smoothies!
 Go on and give greens a try with our fiercely flavorful, no-fuss kale guacamole!

 Kale is a leafy green vegetable that belongs to the Brassica family and rich in antioxidant nutrients, anti-inflammatory nutrients, and anti-cancer nutrients in the form of glucosinolates.

-Its health benefits are primarily linked to the high concentration and excellent source of antioxidant vitamins A, C, and K — and sulphur-containing phytonutrients.
+Its health benefits are primarily linked to the high concentration and excellent source of antioxidant vitamins A, C, and K — and sulfur-containing phytonutrients.
 Carotenoids and flavonoids are the specific types of antioxidants associated with many of the anti-cancer health benefits.
-Kale is also rich in the eye-health promoting lutein and zeaxanthin compounds.
+Kale is also rich in the eye-health-promoting lutein and zeaxanthin compounds.